-The Data Binding Library generates binding classes that are used to access the layout's variables and views.
-This page shows how to create and customize generated binding classes.
+The Data Binding Library generates binding classes you can use to access the layout's variables and views.
+This documentation shows how to create and customize generated binding classes.

 Create a binding object